Urrieles Massif: Llambrion Section

-The Cifuentes Rocks
+Cifuentes Rocks

 In the most southern area of the Urrieles, specifically between Cordinanes and Fuente De, rises up a great wall of mountains that receive the name of the Cifuentes groups.
 Of notable extent, they can be divided into three areas thanks to the two passes that go through them.

 In the western part, very near the Rio Cares, the Aguja de Maria del Carmen is highlighted, which is followed by the Borracho, Cantadota, and the torre de las Mojosas.
 Each one of these mountains increases in height, patrolling this last torre de las Mojosas (2,000 m).
 More to the east, rounding up by the south the Hoyo de las Mojosas, appears the Aguja de Maria Luisa (2,386 m) and immediately after, the torre del Friero (2,445 m), that although it is not that little, it is the highest of this group, indeed it is the mountain that shows the most difficult walls, especially in its northern slope.

 More to the east is accessed the Canal de la Cabida (2,160 m), that separates the area of the Friero del central, presided over by the torre de Salinas (2,446 m).
 But before arriving at the roof of the eastern group one finds the torre del Hoyo Chico (2,356 m) and the torre del Hoyo de Liordes (2,474 m), the roof of this formation.

 Continuing in this direction one finds the Canal del Pedavejo (2,030 m), that gives way to the height of the Canal, the Regaliz group (triple summit, being the highest at 2,229 m) and the Remona group (2,227 m).
 Beyond there it descends toward Fuente De, a thousand meters lower.

 To the east of Fuente De, now apart from the cordal de las Penas Cifuentes, you find the summits like Joracao or Valdermoro, that patrol at 1,800 meters and that mark the end of the Urrieles on the southeast.